 I banish the thought as quickly as it comes.
 The notion is absurd.
 I never really cared about anyone else.
 No one cared about anyone else.
 We all fought to survive.
 Anyone who couldn’t handle the struggle for life was on their own.

 I set down my empty punch glass.
 Besides, even if I know the prince, it wouldn’t make a difference.
 He is bound to have changed into some stuffy royal who has forgotten his humble origins.
 And I still have a job to do.

-The ladies start to renew their gossip just as a trumpet rings through the air.
+The gossip is interrupted as a trumpet rings through the air.
 All eyes, including my own, dart to a man standing on the dais.

 “Attention!
 Now presenting his royal highness, Prince—”

-“There he is!” one of the ladies squeals, drowning out the man’s voice so that I can’t hear the prince’s name.
+“There he is!” someone squeals, drowning out the man’s voice so that I can’t hear the prince’s name.

 Everyone erupts into clapping as a man walks up onto the dais.
 People shift in front of me, blocking my view.
-I’ll never get to the prince, much less see him at this rate.
+At this rate, I’ll never see the prince, much less meet him.
 It’s time for action.
 I start to weave my way through the crowd towards the front of the ballroom.
-I have to get closer to the prince if I am going to get close enough to him to kill him.

 I frown as I walk.
 How will I get the attention of the price?
 What kind of lady does he admire?
-For having her goal of a dead prince solely in my hands, my godmother did nothing more to prepare me for this besides dressing me in the latest fashions.
+After ordering me to assassinate the prince and dressing me in the latest fashions, my godmother did nothing to prepare me.